 20. REQUESTS the Parties to coordinate with expert groups, academics, local communities, and each other, to promote the development of activities for regional work and the conservation and sustainable use of river dolphins and other aquatic vertebrates in Ramsar Sites in Asia and South America; and

 21. CALLS UPON the Contracting Parties to establish a mechanism for the exchange of information and experiences, in relation to the actions being taken under the various planning instruments such as the Global Declaration for River Dolphins (2023) and the Conservation and Management Plan (CMP) for river dolphins in the Amazon, Orinoco and Tocantins-Araguaia river basins, the Concerted Action on Gangetic River Dolphins under the Convention on Migratory Species, and the national management plans for these species and their habitats.

+[21.
+Bis ENCOURAGES Parties to, with the support of the Secretariat, utilize the above-established mechanism to disseminate best practices and lessons-learned on the conservation and monitoring of river dolphins as input for the conservation and monitoring of other species in similar situations and/or in other wetland habitats]